 - 2.1 Availability of sports equipment and students' participation in sports among public tertiary institutions - 2.2 Gender participation in sports among public tertiary institutions - 2.3 Adequacy of sports infrastructure and students' participation in sports in public tertiary institutions - 2.4 Summary of Literature Review physical, mental, emotional, social, physiological and psychological benefits.
 The interscholastic or intercollegiate sports competition usually organized in the institutions from grassroots as a means to provide avenues for social interaction to build relationship between young people in the institution and coaches.
 This is in line with Gasser and Lerinsen (2004); Udofia and Asuquo (2019) who stated that 'grassroot sports initiation has expanded to being a reconciliation tool to encourage understanding and tolerance in tertiary institutions.
 This therefore, shows that sport can produce students who are expert in various sports and can provide a ground for student's participation in institutional sports.
-Participation in sports for all students contributes essential components of healthy lifestyle, together with healthy and balanced diet, alcohol and tobacco free life(WHO, 2003).Non-participation in sports has been identified as the fourth leading risk factor globally and it is estimated as one of the major cases of 25 percent approximately for breast cancer and colon cancers; 27 percent of diabetes and 30 percent approximately of ischemic heart diseases problems (WHO, 2000); (Asuquo and Udofia, 2018).
+Participation in physical activities and sports are essential for health.Conscientious participation in sports for all students contributes essential components of healthy lifestyle, together with healthy and balanced diet, alcohol and tobacco free life(WHO, 2003).Nonparticipation in sports has been identified as the fourth leading risk factor globally and it is estimated as one of the major cases of 25 percent approximately for breast cancer and colon cancers; 27 percent of diabetes and 30 percent approximately of ischemic heart diseases problems (WHO, 2000); (Asuquo and Udofia, 2018).